OpenPoiesis/poietic-core/README.md

-# Poietic
+# Poietic Core

-A modelling and simulation toy toolkit for systems thinking and systems dynamics.
+A modelling and simulation toolkit, primarily for systems thinking.

 Function:

-- Creation and iterative design of systems dynamics models.
+- Creation of models representable by graphs, such as systems dynamics models.
-- Simulation of systems dynamics models.
+- Validation of models based on domain-specific constraints and types.
+- History of editing changes with undo and redo functionality.

 Focus and approach: